logaretm/vee-validate/docs/src/templates/markdown/api/validator.md

 ### [Validation](#validator-validate)

-After that you can validate values with `validate(field, value)` which returns a promise that resolves to a boolean.
+After that, you can validate values with `validate(field, value)` which returns a promise that resolves to a boolean.

 ```js
 validator.validate('email', 'foo@bar.com').then(result => {